SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 nourishment by assimilating its brood into itself after they on every other step.
-“The General asked me to offer some insight into what all y'all'll be facing on Planet H49341."
+"The General asked me to offer some insight into what all y'all'll be facing on Planet H49341."
 His face

 have fed on the bioelecrricity of organic life.